Frequently Asked Questions for Bar Members

 What constitutes a CLE credit hour?
 60 minutes of substantive legal education instruction (excluding breaks and meals).

 How does a CLE activity get accredited?
 An attorney or an organization may request approval from the MCLE Administrator by submitting a Uniform Application for Accreditation of CLE which is on the Bar website under MCLE.
 CLE courses that are held in or broadcast from other states and have been approved for CLE credit in other states are deemed approved for credit for Alaska Bar members without any application process.
-CLE programs that are held in Alaska must be accredited by the Alaska Bar by submitting the Uniform Application for Accreditation.
+CLE programs that are held live in Alaska must be accredited by the Alaska Bar by submitting the Uniform Application for Accreditation.
 AK Bar members, local non-profits and local government agencies are exempt from the $50 accreditation fee, but must apply for accreditation.

 What happens if I fail to comply?
 If you fail to earn the mandatory ethics credits or fail to submit an MCLE Report by the deadline, you will be sent a notice of non-compliance and you must remedy the non-compliance.
 If you fail to remedy the non-compliance, you will be administratively suspended.